dejbug/meteo-alarm/README.md

 ## 2024-06-13

+I must admit, I am still not sure how to best approach the canvas.
+I've rewritten it so that I'm adding everything to the canvas just once, keeping references to everything that changes.
+All 'classical drawing' (blitting, really; pixel-bashing) is done by manipulating those references.
+Think tkinter's canvas; forget GDI raster graphics.

+I don't like those references.
+I'm storing a Color ref for every single triangle.
+The user toggles a checkbox and I update hundreds at a time.
+Is this stuff supposed to be done with shaders instead?
+With textures?
+And suddenly I find myself having to dig into the underlying OpenGL.

 **Q3**: I just realized that (substrings of) some of my function names are dirty words.
 What is Github's policy on 'dirty' function names in sources and commit messages?

 **Q2**: If I (two-way-)bind a BooleanProperty to a CheckBox and vice versa, will it devolve into infinite (mutual) recursion or does Kivy catch this and correct for it?